how to deal with trolls

-If you follow me on Facebook (here) you may have seen that recently I was trolled quiet seriously across all my social media pages.
+If you follow me on Facebook (here) you may have seen that recently I was trolled quite seriously across all my social media pages.
+It was a tough experience, but it also gave me a chance to reflect on how to deal with trolls effectively and stay focused on what matters.

 Sadly, as my public profile increases so does my risk of being trolled.